debapriya9b/Milestoneproject2-map-leaflet/README.md

 #### FEATURES TO BE

 - I would like to use more efficient and faster API to improve my user experience.
-- Need to work on markers,specially while zooming in,markers should be more promitant.Use of Leaflet Plugins,animations can enhance the user experience.
+- Need to work on markers,specially while zooming in,markers should be more prominant.Use of Leaflet Plugins,animations can enhance the user experience.
 - Add more API data to make this site more informative.

 ## TECHNOLOGIES USED